SeryiBaran/useUseful.js/README.md

 - `UTime` - time functions
   - `sleep` - returns a promise that will be resolved after the specified time in milliseconds.
     - `time` - time of sleep in milliseconds
+- `UArray` - array functions
+  - `count` - functions for counting
+    - `numbers` functions for counting numbers
+        - `odd` - returns the number of odd numbers
+          - `array` - array for counting
+        - `even` - returns the number of even numbers
+          - `array` - array for counting
+        - `positive` - returns the number of positive numbers
+          - `array` - array for counting
+        - `negative` - returns the number of negative numbers
+          - `array` - array for counting
+  - `includes` - functions for counting
+    - `numbers` functions for counting numbers
+        - `odd` - tests an array for includes of odd numbers
+          - `array` - array for test
+        - `even` - tests an array for includes of even numbers
+          - `array` - array for test
+        - `positive` - tests an array for includes of positive numbers
+          - `array` - array for test
+        - `negative` - tests an array for includes of negative numbers
+          - `array` - array for test
+- `UConvert` - functions for convert
+  - `rgbToHex` - convert RGB to HEX
+    - `r` - red
+    - `g` - green
+    - `b` - blue
+  - `celsiusToFahrenheit` - convert celsius to fahrenheit
+    - `celsius` - temperature in celsius
+  - `fahrenheitToCelsius` - convert fahrenheit to celsius
+    - `fahrenheit` - temperature in fahrenheit

 ## Example of using